hazelcast/hazelcast-reference-manual/src/List.md

 - `async-backup-count`: Number of asynchronous backups.
 - `max-size`: The maximum number of entries for this List.
 - `item-listeners`: Lets you add listeners (listener classes) for the list items.
 You can also set the attribute `include-value` to `true` if you want the item event to contain the item values, and you can set the attribute `local` to `true` if you want to listen the items on the local member.
+- `quorum-ref`: Name of quorum configuration that you want this List to use.
+You should set its value as the quorum's name, which you configured under the `quorum` element as explained in the [Split-Brain Protection section](#split-brain-protection).